 Please contact David Bradford at firstname.lastname@example.org or 281-744-6486 if you call, leave a message and I will call back.
 Or sent me a text and I will respond.

-LESSER PRAIRIE CHICKEN AND KANSAS AND OKLAHOMA BIRDS
+LESSER PRAIRIE CHICKEN ALONG WITH KANSAS AND COLORADO BIRDS

 Please let me know if you have any questions.
 If you want to secure one of the four spots please send your $500 deposit check, made out to David Bradford, to 18046 Green Hazel Dr. Houston, TX.
 77084.